Application for Admission Information

 For international students who are currently attending another U.S. institution and will return to their home institution in the Fall semester, please submit a copy of your current I-20 from your home institution with your Outreach College Application Form.
 Your I-20 will serve as evidence that you are authorized to study in the U.S. If your I-20 expires before the start of the Summer Sessions because you are either graduating or will not return to your home institution in the Fall, you may be required to obtain a new I-20 from Outreach College to continue your studies during the Summer.
 Please refer to the Visa & I-20 Information section if you require a new I-20 from Outreach College for the Summer.

 Applicants whose native language is not English need to complete one of the following:

-- You have a score of 510 or higher on the Critical Reading AND Writing sections of the SAT;
+- Minimum score of 510 on the critical reading AND writing sections of the SAT

-- You have a score of 22 or higher on the English AND Reading sections of the ACT;
+- Minimum score of 22 on the English AND reading sections of the ACT

-- You have an Associate of Arts degree from a community college within the University of Hawai‘i system;
+- An Associate of Arts degree from a community college within the UH System

-- You have completed 6 years of full-time schooling with English as the medium of instruction at a middle school, high school, college, or university in Australia, Britain, Canada (excluding Quebec), Ireland, New Zealand, American Samoa or Guam;
+- Completed six years of continuous school through middle school, high school or college or university in Australia, Britain, Canada (excluding Quebec), Ireland, New Zealand, American Samoa or Guam

-- You have completed at least three years of high school in Hawaiʻi with a cumulative GPA of 3.2 and 460 or higher on the Critical Reading AND Writing sections of the SAT.
+- Completed at least three years of high school in Hawaiʻi with a cumulative GPA of 3.2 and 460 on the critical reading AND writing sections of the SAT